 Film, 20 mins

 In 1960’s Britain over 160,000 children were ‘give up’ for adoption at birth through a closed system which denied them any legal right to their identity until adulthood.
 Artist Jyll Bradley was one of those children.
 Her new film M.R. is a tender coming of age story exploring the subject of childhood adoption, creativity and identity.
-The story of M.R. is told through Green/Light (for M.R.), Bradley’s Folkestone Triennial 2014 sculpture installation which marked her return to Folkestone, where she was born.
+The story of M.R. is told through Green/Light (for M.R.), Bradley’s Folkestone Triennial 2014 sculpture installation which marked her return to Folkestone, where she was born and adopted.
+The film is narrated by Bradley and draws upon diaries she wrote as a young artist at a time when she was searching for her birth mother as well as a sense of artistic identity.
 M.R. is a story of an artist in search of her creative origins and asks universal questions about why we make art and how art in turn makes us.